Welcome to Ctrl-C.club! Population: 731

 How about a forum?

-Our text forum, Iris, is availabable through SSH!
+Our text forum, Iris, is available through SSH!
 Once you're logged in, type `iris` to join the conversation.

 Want to get involved in the next big little thing?